DonCanjas/mpv-webp-generator/README.md

 ## Stuff to do
 If you wish to contribute, here are some suggestions:

-* Add support for ass/ssa hardsubbing while keeping its styles, hardsubbing the track the user has selected on mpv;
+* Remake the section that handles hardsubbing to support not only srt, but also ass/ssa keeping its styles.
+Using `-map` should be a good idea.
 * Add support for a config file to customize not only webp's settings, but also keybindings and output directory. (at least I can't make it work on my pc)
 * Add automatic crop to crop black borders out of video without interfiring with DAR.
 User must be able to enable and disbale this feature via .conf file.